Editor

 It can be burdensome to apply for a permit for flying a drone, particularly for independent freelancers.
 This is especially true, given the ambiguities in the recently updated Drone Laws in Malaysia.

-Still, its safe to say that drone operators must first get permission from the homeowner.
+Still, it’s safe to say that drone operators must first get permission from the homeowner.
 And apart from that, they also need supporting documents.
 These may include a letter of approval from Jabatan Ukur dan Pemetaan Malaysia (JUPEM), the Chief Government Security Office (CGSO) and others that come with Permit Application fees.

 For more info, the drone operators should check with the relevant authorities for assistance.